The Exoplanet Edge: Planets Don't Induce Observable TTVs with a Dominant TTV Period Faster than Half their Orbital Period: Conclusion

 We then present three examples of TTVs in the literature with these periods: (i) Kepler-16, a circumbinary planet in which the interior stellar binary ETVs both have a period equal to half the planetary orbital period, (ii) Kepler-1513\,b, a planetary system that exhibits TTVs with a TTV period equal to half the orbital period of the MAP solution for the perturbing planet, Kepler-1513\,c, and lastly (iii) simulations of the Solar System as a multi-transiting system in which both the Earth-Moon-Barycenter and Venus's TTVs induced by Jupiter display periods equal to the orbital period of Jupiter.

 Lastly, we analyze the \citet{Holczer2016} catalog to (i) identify anomalous TTVs in two-planet systems that are suggestive of additional mass in the system and (ii) identify single-planet TTVs that are suggestive of additional mass in the system.
-Our analysis of two-planet systems gives us 13 candidate systems, for which additional analysis we encourage.
+Our analysis of two-planet systems gives us 13 candidate systems (see Table~\ref{tab:holczer_outliers}), for which additional analysis we encourage.
 Our analysis of single-planet systems motivates future work, combining TTVs with RV and astrometry, to search for distant companion planets to these single-planet systems.

-In sum, hierarchical triple planetary systems with a internal transiting planet and distant perturbing planet occupy a unique location in TTV orbital parameter space for which (i) there are two unique perturbing planet periods that are dominant and proportional to the observed TTV period and (ii) below which exoplanet induced TTVs are not expected.
+In sum, hierarchical triple planetary systems with a internal transiting planet and distant perturbing planet occupy a unique location in TTV orbital parameter space for which (i) there are two unique perturbing planet periods that are dominant and proportional to the observed TTV period and (ii) planets do not induce observable TTVs with a dominant TTV period faster than half their own orbital period.
 This provides a tool to the exoplanet community to aid in the search for and characterization of distant exoplanet companions and exomoons, which have both largely avoided detection to date due to observational limitations.